Give unto the Lord the glory due to His name. (Psalm 29:2)

 Even if a church has no pastor and has to make do with a stuttering layman or some inept fill-in, I can still bow before the Lord, offer Him my praise, and give Him my all.
 I can humble before Him and I can bring my offering.

-What I cannot do is leave church blaming my failure to worship on the poor singing, the boring sermon, or the noise from the children in the next pew.
+What I cannot do is blame my failure to worship on the poor singing, the boring sermon, or the noise from the children in the next pew.
 I am in charge of the decision whether I will worship, and no one else.

 Someone has pointed out that ours is the only nation on earth where church members feel they have to have “worshipful architecture” before they can adequately honor the Lord.
 Millions of Christians across the world seem to worship just fine without any kind of building.
 Believers in Malawi meet under mango trees, according to retired missionary Mike Canady, and their worship is as anointed as anyone’s anywhere.
 (What?
 No stained glass!)